TheOdinProject/curriculum/ruby/ruby.md

 ## Intro

 In this unit you will learn Ruby, the language designed specifically with programmer happiness in mind.
-It's a healthy chunk of learning but, by the end of it all, you'll have built some pretty sweet games including Tic Tac Toe, Minesweeper, Checkers, and Chess.
+It's a healthy chunk of learning but, by the end of it all, you'll have built some pretty sweet projects including Tic Tac Toe, Hangman, a real web server, and even Chess.
 You'll be able to put together a Twitter spambot (that really spams!), save and open files, test out your code, separate your spaghetti code into nice modular classes, and even reproduce some basic algorithms and data structures for solving complex problems.
 Basically, you're going to start feeling a whole lot more like a real programmer and that feeling will be justified.

 Some people believe you can just dive right into Rails and start firing out websites.
 Rails is a framework built using Ruby and every piece of code in it is Ruby.
 When (not *if*) something in your project breaks, you'd better be able to debug it.
 And what happens when you want to stretch your wings and do something just a bit beyond what the vanilla tutorials show you how to do?
 The amount of time you'd spend googling your error messages and staring blankly at help docs was better spent learning Ruby.